European Federation for Primatology (EFP)

 The EFP participates to the work of the Expert Working Groups (DG Environment), concerning the implementation of the Directive 2010/63/EU on the protection of animals utilised in scientific procedures

-c/o Augusto Vitale, Department of Cell Biology and Neuroscience Istituto Superiore di Sanità Istituto Superiore di Sanità
+c/o Augusto Vitale, Center for Behavioural Sciences and Mental Health Istituto Superiore di Sanità Istituto Superiore di Sanità

 Tel: 39 0649902107